dbro/csvquote/README.md

 characters are restored to their previous values.

-In short, csvquote wraps the pipeline of UNIX commands to let them work on clean data, consistently separated with commas and newlines.
+In short, csvquote wraps the pipeline of UNIX commands to let them work on clean data that is consistently separated by commas and newlines.

 By default, the program expects to use these as special characters: